‘Keep-It-Clear’ – Anglian Water’s Mad Science

 The deserving winners, chosen by a panel were:

-The Mayor, Cllr Andrew Sheldon said, “It was a pleasure to be part of the Volunteer Awards and I’m grateful to have had the opportunity to thank such a wonderful group of people for their hard work and dedication to the community.
+The Mayor, Cllr Steven Cole said, “It was a pleasure to be part of the Volunteer Awards and I’m grateful to have had the opportunity to thank such a wonderful group of people for their hard work and dedication to the community.
 They truly are our Castle Point heroes.”